Diana-New/make-trade-not-war/README.md

 - Scraping White House and People’s Daily in Python using `requests` and `BeautifulSoup`
 - Scraping China Daily in Python using `requests`, `BeautifulSoup`, and `Selenium`
 - Cleaning in R using `tidytext` and `textstem`: tokenizing, lemmatizing, removing stopwords, attaching sentiment
-- Analysis in R using `tidytext`, and visualization using `ggplot2`, and topic models using `topicmodels`
+- Analysis in R using `tidytext`, visualization using `ggplot2`, and topic models using `topicmodels`

 The sentiment scale used was the "Bing" sentiment scorings provided in the R `tidytext` package, which rates words as "positive", "negative", or no score.
-Words assigned the label "positive" were coded as `+1`, "negative" as `-1`, and neutrall as `0`.
+Words assigned the label "positive" were coded as `+1`, "negative" as `-1`, and neutral as `0`.
 These scores were then averaged across all the words in a document to find a document's average sentiment.
 Other sentiment scales provided in R either provided labels to a smaller share of the words in our corpus or did not attach sentiments that could easily be translated into a numerical scale.

 ## Key findings